Altidias/Milestone1_Group52/Software Design Document.md

 **set_daily_goal()**
 - Description: Sets the users daily goal.
 - Input Parameters:
-  - *nutrients: dict* - A dictionary of nutrients and their associated targets stored as floats.
+  - *nutrients: dict[str, float]* - A dictionary of nutrients names as keys and their associated target values stored as floats.
 - Return Value: None.
 - Side Effects: Updates the user's daily daily in the global user data structure.

 **get_goal_progress()**
-- Description: Gets the difference between daily intake and the set goal.
+- Description: Gets the difference between daily intakes and the set goals for various nutrients over a period of time and writes the results to a formatted PDF file.
-- Input Parameters: None.
+- Input Parameters:
+  - *start_date: str* - YYYY-MM-DD
+  - *end_date: str* - YYYY-MM-DD
 - Return Value:
-  - *nutrients: dict* - A dictionary of different nutrients and the associated progress (the difference between the intake and goal (float))
-- Side Effects: None.
+  - *None*
+- Side Effects: Generates and saves a PDF file containing a report of the user's progress towards the set daily goals for each day in the time period.

 **save_user_data()**
-- Description: Saves user data (all the user data stored in the global data structure, e.g intake, goals) to a XML file so that user data is persistent across sessions.
+- Description: Saves user data (all the user data stored in the global data structure, e.g intake, goals) to a XML file so that user data is persistent across sessions, if the file exists it appends.
 - Input Parameters:
   - *file_path: str* - The path where the file is saved.
 - Return Value: None.
 - Side Effects: Writes user data to a file.

 **load_user_data()**
-- Description: Loads the user data saved in a XML file (if it exists)
+- Description: Loads the user data saved in a XML file (if it exists).
 - Input Parameters:
   - *file_path: str* - The path where the file is saved.
 - Return Value: None.